Prosper II

 Background issues

-Globally, 1.1 billion people lack a simple pair of reading glasses to correct impaired near vision, called presbyopia.
-Presbyopia, the essentially universal decline in unaided near vision that occurs with aging, can begin as early as age 30 years, but commonly becomes functionally apparent by 40, and is essentially complete by 55, meaning that presbyopia is most common at the height of the working years.
+Globally, 1.1 billion people lack a simple pair of reading glasses to correct impaired near vision, a condition called presbyopia.
+Presbyopia, the essentially universal decline in unaided near vision that occurs with ageing, can begin at age 30 years, but commonly becomes functionally apparent by 40, and is essentially complete by 55, meaning that presbyopia is most common at the height of the working years.
 PROSPER I showed the impact that the provision of reading glasses has on the productivity of agricultural workers.
 PROSPER II is designed to investigate whether productivity gains can be achieved in another major industry, the textile industry.

 Trial design